Cellular subalgebras of the partition algebra: Cellular subalgebras

 Another way to recover the important portion of Tanabe's results in~\cite{Tanabe97} would be to say there exists a surjection $\mcG_n^{(r,d,2n)}(m) \to \End_{G(r,d,m)} \natrepr^{\otimes n}$.
 Note that $\mcG_n^{(r,d,m)}(\beta) \iso \mcG_n^{(r,d,2n)}(\beta)$ for all $m \geq 2n$.
 Furthermore, it is likely that the set of diagrams for $m < 2n$ is the indexing set for a basis, but the multiplication is more complicated than the usual concatenation of diagrams.

 Consequently, we will be considering either when $r > n$ or when $m \geq 2n$.
 Recall that in these cases, diagrams satisfying Condition~(\ref{cond:d}) can never be satisfied.
-Furthermore, $\mcG_n^{(r,d,m)}(\beta)$ is always an algebra.
+Furthermore, we will always take $\mcG_n^{(r,d,m)}(\beta)$ to be a subalgebra.
 Now we present our first main result.

 \begin{thm} Suppose that either $r > n$ or $m \geq 2n$.
 The $G(r,d,m)$-partition algebra $\mcG^{(r,d,m)}_n(\beta)$ is a cellular algebra. \end{thm}

 \begin{proof} The same proof as in~\cite[Thm.~4.1]{Xi99} (see also~\cite{GP18}) holds here since the additional conditions makes the allowed set of permutations isomorphic to a direct product of symmetric groups.
 Note that the set of such diagrams is invariant under $\iota$.
 This gives us the indexing set $\Lambda$ as a $k$-tuple of partitions, where $k$ is the number of factors in the direct product for those diagrams satisfying Condition~(\ref{cond:blocks}).
 We take the ordering on $\Lambda$ as a product poset of the graded dominance order.
 For any $\lambda \in \Lambda$, the set $M(\lambda)$ is the corresponding set of pairs consisting of a tuple of semistandard Young tableaux of shape $\lambda$ and a set partition. \end{proof}